kj0s/NMF_cell_fate/cfa/multirun_readme.md

 ```
 then, the data is normalised using ```log1p = log(1+x)```

-` size is (5034, 5, 8)
+` size is (5034, 5, 8) `

-5034 barcodes, 5 timepoints, 8 cell types.
+` 5034 barcodes, 5 timepoints, 8 cell types. `

-The numbers (e.g., 626.93) are likely normalised gene expression or UMI counts.
-If a cell has a value in D7_Ery but not in others, it was captured or detected as an ery cell specifically at Day 7.
+` The numbers (e.g., 626.93) are likely normalised gene expression or UMI counts.
+If a cell has a value in D7_Ery but not in others, it was captured or detected as an ery cell specifically at Day 7. `

-__If the number is 0.0, it means no cell with that specific barcode was found to have turned into that cell type.__ `
+__If the number is 0.0, it means no cell with that specific barcode was found to have turned into that cell type. if you have a value X in D7 for some barcode Y, it means that at day 7, a normalised count of X cells with that barcode turned into that cell type.__